jkurtb/python-api-challenge/README.md

   Figure 4 illustrates that wind speed does not have any correlation with latitude.

   It shows that the speed of wind has been going at 0-5 meters/sec rate regardless of the city's latitude at the time the information was collected.

+Now, if someone ask a question: "What's the weather like as we approach the equator?"
+The answer will not just be: "Duh.
+It gets hotter..."
+But, "I can find out real-time and show you what the world looks like with the current weather".

 ### Linear Regression Analysis
 Furthermore, the output also showcases the regression on each relationship as the data is clustered into the Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude) locations.